 URGENT NEWS

-Include the full spending authority needed of the IOLA fund to protect access to justice for New Yorkers
+Support the $50 million increase in spending authority for IOLA to protect access to justice for New Yorkers

 2026